MOhhh-ok/react-cursor-pagination/README.md

 - `nextCursor`: The cursor for the next page (null/undefined if no next page)
 - `paginationKey` (optional): Key to identify pagination instance

+**Note**: TypeScript automatically infers the cursor type from `nextCursor`, so explicit type parameters are not required.

 ## Advanced Usage